Euro zone skirts slump, reprieve seen short-lived

 Gross domestic product (GDP) shrank by 0.2 percent in the second quarter from the first after risk-averse businesses and consumers reined in spending, European statistics agency Eurostat said on Tuesday.

-Quarterly growth flatlined in January-March, meaning the region averted the two consecutive quarters of contraction that define a recession.
-Eurostat revised up the year-on-year GDP figure for that period to zero from a 0.1 percent contraction.
+It also revised up the January-March growth figure to zero from a 0.1 percent contraction, meaning the region averted the two consecutive quarters of contraction that define a recession.

 Europe's debt crisis intensified during the second quarter, with Greece coming closer to an exit from the single currency and Spain struggling with a banking crisis that pushed its borrowing costs to danger levels.